 Most often, amazing cakes will require too much time and effort!
-Luckily, there’s a way of making delicious cake without much work, it’s called a ute – a bundt cake!
-This recipe is perfect for any baking novices, as you simply add all the ingredients together in a bowl, mix it, pour it in a tin, bake and you are done!
+Luckily, there’s a way of making delicious cake without much work, it’s called a bundt cake!
+This Gluten-Free Chocolate Bundt Cake recipe is perfect for any baking novices, as you simply add all the ingredients together in a bowl, mix it, pour it in a tin, bake and you are done!

 Unlike the traditional recipe, this version is gluten free, which a great twist on the basic recipe.
-Once your cake is baked, you can also decorate it with chocolate or caramel sauce and topped it with pistachios, almonds or other nuts.
+Once your Gluten-Free Chocolate Bundt Cake is baked, you can also decorate it with chocolate or caramel sauce and topped it with pistachios, almonds or other nuts.

 This gluten free chocolate bundt cake makes a brilliant afternoon cake (and if you don’t tell anyone, we used to eat it for breakfast!!!)